valenwave/Pitch-Meeting/Movies/The Hunger Games.md

-Sure, here is the pitch meeting for the movie *The Hunger Games*:
-## Pitch Meeting: The Hunger Games

-**INT.
-STUDIO EXECUTIVE OFFICE - DAY**

-PRODUCER GUY sits across from SCREENWRITER GUY, who holds a thick manuscript.

-**PRODUCER GUY:** So, what's the big idea?

-**SCREENWRITER GUY:** Okay, so it's a dystopian future, right?
-North America is now this country called Panem, and it's divided into a super rich Capitol and twelve impoverished districts.

-**PRODUCER GUY:** Uh-huh.
-And?

-**SCREENWRITER GUY:** And as a punishment for a past rebellion, every year, each district has to send two of their kids – a boy and a girl – to fight to the death in a televised event called the Hunger Games!

-**PRODUCER GUY:** Whoa, whoa, whoa.
-Kids fighting to the death?
-On TV?
-Isn't that... a little dark?

-**SCREENWRITER GUY:** It's for a young adult audience!
-It's super edgy!
-And it's a critique of reality television and governmental oppression!
-It's got layers!

-**PRODUCER GUY:** Right, layers.
-So, what's our hook?
-Who's our hero?

-**SCREENWRITER GUY:** We follow Katniss Everdeen.
-She's from District 12, the poorest district, where people are literally starving.
-Her little sister, Prim, gets chosen for the Games, and Katniss volunteers to take her place.

-**PRODUCER GUY:** Okay, a selfless hero.
-I like it.
-So, she's going to win, right?
-Because she's the protagonist.

-**SCREENWRITER GUY:** Well, she's gonna try.
-She's really good with a bow and arrow because she hunts for her family.

-**PRODUCER GUY:** A bow and arrow, you say?
-Very on brand for a young adult heroine.
-So, what happens in these games?
-Is it like a big arena?

-**SCREENWRITER GUY:** Oh, it's a massive, elaborate arena, and the Gamemakers can control everything in it!
-They can unleash genetically engineered animals, start forest fires, drain lakes... it's basically a giant playground of death for their entertainment.

-**PRODUCER GUY:** So, basically, *The Running Man* meets *Battle Royale*, but with teenagers.

-**SCREENWRITER GUY:** Uh, no, it's completely original.
-Anyway, Katniss has to deal with other tributes, including these "Careers" who have been training their whole lives for this.
-And there's also Peeta, the other tribute from her district.
-He's a baker.

-**PRODUCER GUY:** A baker?
-Can he fight?

-**SCREENWRITER GUY:** Not really, but he's good at camouflaging himself like a rock.
-And he's in love with Katniss!

-**PRODUCER GUY:** Oh, a love triangle!
-Smart.
-The kids love a good love triangle.
-So, she's trying to win, but also falling in love?

-**SCREENWRITER GUY:** Yeah, it gets complicated.
-Especially when the Gamemakers introduce a rule change that two tributes from the same district can win.
-So, Katniss and Peeta team up!
-And they fake a romance to get sponsors!

-**PRODUCER GUY:** Wait, so they're faking it for the cameras?
-That's... surprisingly cynical for a young adult book.
+**PRODUCER GUY:** So, you have a Young Adult movie for me?

+**SCREENWRITER GUY:** Yes sir, I do.
+It’s based on a super popular book series, so a bunch of the work is already done.

+**PRODUCER GUY:** Oh, capitalizing on a built-in fanbase is tight!
+So what’s it about?
+A moody girl who falls in love with a sparkly vampire?

+**SCREENWRITER GUY:** Close!
+It’s about a moody girl who’s forced into a televised fight to the death with other children.

+**PRODUCER GUY:** Oh… for kids!
+That’s unexpected.
+Tell me more.

+**SCREENWRITER GUY:** So we’re in this dystopian country called Panem, which is run by the super-rich Capitol.
+As punishment for a rebellion that happened a long time ago, every year they hold an event called the Hunger Games.

+**PRODUCER GUY:** Let me guess, it’s not actually a game and there’s very little food involved.

+**SCREENWRITER GUY:** You are correct, sir.
+They take one boy and one girl from each of the twelve districts and put them in a giant arena to kill each other until only one is left alive.

+**PRODUCER GUY:** So it’s a battle royale with teenagers.
+Why hasn’t anyone thought of this before?
+It’s brilliant!

+**SCREENWRITER GUY:** Right?
+And our main character is Katniss Everdeen.
+When her 12-year-old sister, Primrose, gets picked at the lottery, Katniss volunteers to take her place.

+**PRODUCER GUY:** What a great sister!
+Sacrificing herself like that.
+So she goes into the arena and dies immediately, roll credits?

+**SCREENWRITER GUY:** Well, no, she's actually a really good hunter with a bow and arrow, so she's got a fighting chance.
+The boy from her district is Peeta Mellark, the baker's son.

+**PRODUCER GUY:** What’s his special skill?
+Throwing rock-hard sourdough at people?

+**SCREENWRITER GUY:** Not quite.
+But during the pre-game interviews, he confesses that he’s had a massive crush on Katniss for years.

+**PRODUCER GUY:** Oh, a pre-murder-game romance declaration.
+Bold strategy.
+Let’s see if it pays off for him.

+**SCREENWRITER GUY:** It does!
+It gets them a ton of sponsors.
+They're called the "star-crossed lovers."
+They even get a mentor, Haymitch, who won the games years ago.

+**PRODUCER GUY:** So he’ll be their wise old trainer who guides them to victory.

+**SCREENWRITER GUY:** He’s mostly just a surly drunk who tells them to get people to like them.

+**PRODUCER GUY:** Oh, fantastic.
+So the games start and it’s an absolute bloodbath right away.
+Katniss wisely runs into the woods to hide.

+**SCREENWRITER GUY:** Exactly.
+And at one point, she’s treed by a group of the meaner tributes, so she cuts down a nest of genetically engineered wasps called Tracker Jackers and drops it on them.

+**PRODUCER GUY:** Genetically engineered murder hornets are super tight!
+What happens when you get stung?

+**SCREENWRITER GUY:** You have terrifying hallucinations and can possibly die.
+One of the girls who gets stung, Glimmer, dies from it.

+**PRODUCER GUY:** Wow wow wow wow.
+So this movie is just piling up the dead kids.

+**SCREENWRITER GUY:** It sure is!
+Then the Gamemakers, the people running the show, announce a rule change: two people from the same district can win together.

+**PRODUCER GUY:** Oh, so the producers are shipping Katniss and Peeta, too.
+I get it.

+**SCREENWRITER GUY:** So Katniss finds Peeta, who is badly injured, and they hide out in a cave.
+She plays up the romance angle to get sponsors to send them medicine.

+**PRODUCER GUY:** Faking a relationship for clout and free stuff?
+This movie is just like real life!

+**SCREENWRITER GUY:** So they survive, and eventually, it’s just them and one other guy, Cato, left.
+They have a big fight and Cato gets thrown to a pack of vicious mutant dogs.
+Katniss shoots him with an arrow to put him out of his misery.

+**PRODUCER GUY:** A mercy killing.
+How thoughtful in a movie about kids killing kids.
+So they win!

+**SCREENWRITER GUY:** Not quite!
+The Gamemakers revoke the rule change and say there can only be one winner.

+**PRODUCER GUY:** Those sneaky TV producers!
+You can’t trust them.

+**SCREENWRITER GUY:** You can’t.
+But Katniss has a plan.
+She pulls out a handful of deadly poisonous berries called nightlock and gives half to Peeta.
+They’re going to eat them at the same time, leaving the games with no winner.

+**PRODUCER GUY:** Oh, an ultimatum!
+Is it going to be hard for her to pull this off?

+**SCREENWRITER GUY:** Actually, it’s going to be super easy.
+Barely an inconvenience.

+**PRODUCER GUY:** Oh, really?

+**SCREENWRITER GUY:** Yeah, the Gamemakers panic and announce that they are both the winners right before they can eat the berries.
+So they go home as heroes.

+**PRODUCER GUY:** Amazing!
+But I’m sensing the head of the TV network, President Snow, is not going to be happy about being publicly outsmarted by a teenager.

+**SCREENWRITER GUY:** He is not, sir.
+She basically lit the spark of a rebellion.

+**PRODUCER GUY:** So there’s going to be a sequel?

+**SCREENWRITER GUY:** There are going to be three more movies, sir.
+And we’re splitting the last book in two.

+**PRODUCER GUY:** Of course you are.
+Money is tight.
 I love it!
-So, they both win, and everything's great?

-**SCREENWRITER GUY:** Well, not exactly.
-The Gamemakers revoke the rule change at the last minute, so only one of them can win.

-**PRODUCER GUY:** Oh, no!
-What a twist!
-So, one of them has to kill the other?

-**SCREENWRITER GUY:** Nope!
-Katniss pulls out some poisonous berries, and they threaten to eat them together, basically saying "if we die, there's no victor for you."

-**PRODUCER GUY:** So, they're blackmailing the Capitol?
-With berries?

-**SCREENWRITER GUY:** It's a symbolic act of defiance!
-It shows the Capitol that they don't own them!
-And it works!
-They both win!

-**PRODUCER GUY:** Brilliant!
-So, a feel-good ending where they stick it to the man!
-This is going to be huge.
-We'll cast some fresh faces, get a good director, and people will flock to see kids fighting to the death!
-It's super easy, barely an inconvenience.

-**SCREENWRITER GUY:** Actually, it sets up for some pretty intense sequels where she becomes the face of a rebellion.

-**PRODUCER GUY:** Details, details!
-I'm talking about this first one.
-This is gonna make us some serious money.

----

-**NEWS HEADLINE: "THE HUNGER GAMES DEFIES EXPECTATIONS, OPENS TO MASSIVE $152.5 MILLION WEEKEND!"**
+A violent YA story about child murder that will spawn a massive global franchise.
+What could go wrong?

+***

+**The Hunger Games Shatters Box Office Records, Launching Jennifer Lawrence into Superstardom and Grossing Nearly $700 Million Worldwide.**